-When I complete a work, I often gain a better understanding regarding some aspect of myself and the world around me.
-The finished piece becomes my teacher, as themes revolve around childhood vacations, lessons learned from my father, and architecture.
-Parts of me I was unaware of suddenly become apparent.
-Subconscious doctrines enter consciousness as each piece gains a voice of its own.
+As I move toward completing a work, I often gain a better understanding in regards to some aspect of myself or the world around me.
+The finished piece becomes my teacher as themes revolve around the universal everyday and banal moments like waiting, commuting, vacations, and snow storms.